 Plums have been native to North America for a long time.

 Native, wild North American plums were gathered and eaten by aboriginal peoples and European colonists alike.
-Today however, European and Japanese plums are the more common variety that are grown for food.
+Today, however, European and Japanese plums are the more common variety that is grown for food.

 European plums were first brought to the Maritimes by French colonists.
 Later, Japanese plums were introduced to North America around 1870 and domestication of native species began around 1850.

 Plums are a very nutritious fruit.
 You can get them fresh, or dried.
 You likely know dried plums better as prunes.